 Tales From Armageddonsville

-"Five stars and a cap in their ass" -The Terminator
+"A feather in their cap and a cap in their ass" -The Terminator

-Released in 2018, Tales from Armageddonsville is a Brit-rock, alt/indie journey exploring various voices in the modern world.
+Released in 2018, Tales from Armageddonsville is a Brit-rock, alt/indie journey exploring voices in the modern world.

 Revolution Rabbit Deluxe’s very own mascot: Che G’bunny